-In Sudbury, there’s a men’s clothes shop.
-It’s now called Modifer Clothing, but at the time it was Black Hanger Clothing..
+In Sudbury, there was a men’s clothes shop, called Modifer Clothing, but at the time it was Black Hanger Clothing..
 Their clothes, the time of this promotion, were aimed very much at the younger male audience.All items were under £40 for example.
 He partnered up with a driving school.
 Their target market was the same and offered a joint promotion - when his customers spent a certain amount, they would get an exclusive discount off their driving lessons.
 It cost neither businesses much, but they got exposure to each others relevant audiences

 Do you have a passion or support a cause outside your business?
 Why not let that be part of your business plan?

 Many of us support charities and causes.
 This can be a very effective way to engage with the local community whilst helping a charity you believe in.

 Back when I started my businesses, I really needed to get my name and brand out there.
 I literally had no money for marketing, so I had to be creative.
 It was suggested, whilst at a networking meeting, to contact the organisers of a local music festival called LeeStock.
 You can read about it here.
 LeeStock supports The Willow Foundation.
 It’s also a charity I support.
 My partnership with LeeStock has been going for over 5 years now.
 And, not only has it been a fantastic way to raise my profile, I’ve raised money to help a cause I’m personally passionate about and it’s an event I’m so proud to be associated with,